-Joy Manufacturing Company Scholarship: The Joy Manufacturing Company has given a \$1,000 scholarship for 1956-57 to be awarded to a senior in mechanical engineering.
+Joy Manufacturing Company Scholarship: The Joy Manufacturing Company has given \$1,000 for scholarship aid to a senior or seniors in mechanical engineering.

-J. B. Keating Scholarship: Mr. John B. Keating has made possible the award of two scholarships for undergraduates majoring in mechanical engineering.
-Kelman Scholarships: Mr. J. N. Kelman of Los Angeles has made possible the award of a scholarship of one thousand dollars for an entering freshman.
+J. B. Keating Scholarship: Mr. John B. Keating has made possible the award of two scholarships for undergraduate juniors or seniors.

+Kelman Scholarships: Mr. J. N. Kelman of Los Angeles and the I. T. E. Foundation of Philadelphia have made possible the award of a scholarship of one thousand dollars for an entering freshman.
 The recipient of this scholarship can expect to receive this amount each year for four years provided that his conduct and grades continue to be satisfactory.